Growing up, adolescence and secondary school (10-16 years)

-From Year 9, an Information Advice and Guidance (IAG) Advisor can offer advice and support for young people with SEN on a range of lifestyle issues such as careers, education, training, employment, health and personal development opportunities across Tyne and Wear.
-IAG@gateshead.gov.uk for more information., telephone Gateshead Early Help IAG Service on Tel: 0191 433 2385 Email:
+From Year 11, an Information Advice and Guidance (IAG) Advisor can offer advice and support for young people with SEN on a range of lifestyle issues such as careers, education, training, employment, health and personal development opportunities across Tyne and Wear.
+Find out what Gateshead's IAG advisors can offer young people with SEND [182.4KB], Telephone Gateshead Early Help IAG Service on Tel: 0191 433 2385 Email: IAG@gateshead.gov.uk for more information.

 Along with our partners we have developed a multi-agency SEND Transition protocol.
 The protocol highlights how all services and organisations in Gateshead work together so that young people with an EHC Plan experience a successful transition to their next placement.

 People with a learning disability often have poorer physical and mental health than other people.
 This does not need to be the case.

 Annual health checks are for adults and young people aged 14 or over with a learning disability.
 An annual health check helps you stay well by talking about your health and finding any problems early, so you get the right care.
 You do not have to be ill to have a health check - in fact, most people have their annual health check when they're feeling well.

 Gateshead Council's Family Information Directory

 The directory includes a Local Offer section with information about the advice, support and services available for young people with SEN or a disability and their parents/carers.

 Local and national organisations

 Local and national organisations that provide help and support can be found in the booklet below.
 You can also search www.ourGateshead.org